raininsnovv/raininsnovv/README.md

 My name is Ibragim Bakaev, and I'm a Frontend Developer.

-Currently working on some Freelance projects like <a src:'https://sowarna.com/en'>Sowarna at same time!
+Currently working on some Freelance projects like Sowarna<src="https://sowarna.com"> at same time!

-Always open for a chat and potentially a collaboration!

 ---
 ### :hammer_and_wrench: My Skills: